Constraints on cosmic-ray boosted DM in CDEX-10: Introduction

 \section{Introduction}

 Compelling astrophysical and cosmological evidence points to the existence of DM~\cite{Bertone:2004pz, Ade:2015xua}, yet very little is known about particle nature of DM.
 If DM particles could annihilate or decay into standard model particles, observations of gamma rays, anti-protons and positrons in cosmic ray telescopes and neutrinos in the related detectors will provide clues for DM properties and even its origin indirectly~\cite{Cirelli:2010xx, Gaskins:2016cha, Aguilar:2013qda, Ambrosi:2017wek}.
 In addition, several decades have been spent on searching for DM directly with low-background detectors in the deep underground laboratories on Earth in order to turn the DM-nucleus or DM-electron recoiled energy into light, heat and ionization signals.
 DM direct detection experiments intend to distinguish nuclear recoils (NRs) and electronic recoils (ERs) with the noble gas liquid detectors such as PandaX~\cite{PandaX}, Xenon1T~\cite{XENON1Tn} and LUX~\cite{LUX} using liquid Xenon, DEAP-3600~\cite{Ajaj:2019imk} and DarkSide~\cite{Agnes:2018ves} using liquid Argon, while a few of complementary experiments with crystals register DM energy deposits only, such as CoGeNT~\cite{Aalseth:2012if} and CDEX~\cite{CDEX10} using Germanium.
-Rapid progress has been made, but we have to be confronted with null results more often than not, except a few positive but controversial results from DAMA~\cite{Bernabei:2000qi}, CoGeNT~\cite{Aalseth:2014eft}, CDMS-Si~\cite{Agnese:2013rvf} and CRESST-II~\cite{Angloher_2012}.
+Rapid progress has been made, but we have to be confronted with null results more often than not.
 As a result, stringent exclusion limits have be placed in the plane of the DM mass $m_\chi$ and the DM coupling strength $\sigma_{\chi0}$, given the weakly interacting massive particle (WIMP) as a DM candidate in the standard halo model (SHM)~\cite{TSHM,SHM}.